Table of Contents

 This helps to prevent disappointment by controlling two important factors: your customer’s expectations and your communication with the customer about their order.
 Providing tracking information also helps the customer know what to expect.

-Some countries are pickier than others about customs clearance and take more time to process.
-Also, pay attention to seasonality (weather, holidays, etc.), sociopolitical factors (i.e., war, protests), and other country-specific issues that can impact final mile delivery times.
+Also, consider adjusting your promised delivery date according to seasonality (weather, holidays, etc.), sociopolitical factors (i.e., war, protests), and other country-specific issues that can impact final mile delivery times.
+When in doubt, build in more transit time.

 After you’ve been shipping to that country for a while, you can gauge whether the buffer is necessary or not.
 Some countries may regularly experience transit delays while others rarely do.
 You can adjust your shipping strategy as you go.